protobufjs/protobuf.js/README.md

 Compatibility
 -------------
 * This library requires an ES5-capable browser.
 To load .proto files, it requires XMLHttpRequest.
   If typed arrays are not supported, it uses plain arrays instead.

 * If you'd like to use node's buffer API in the browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor, or that of any compatible library, to `protobuf.util.Buffer`.

 * If you need a proper way to work with 64 bit values (uint64, int64 etc.), you can install [long.js](https://github.com/dcodeIO/long.js) alongside this library.
-Just as with buffers, you can assign its constructor, or that of any compatible library, to `protobuf.util.Long`.
+Just as with buffers, you can assign its constructor to `protobuf.util.Long`.
 All 64 bit numbers will then be returned as a `Long` instance.
 That's not a requirement, though ([see](./src/support/long.js)).

 **License:** [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)